-To pull data from the Discord API into Google Sheets, first install and open the Apipheny Google Sheets add-on.
+To pull data from the Discord API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is an easy to use Google Sheets API integrator that you can use to make unlimited API requests, connect to unlimited APIs, save API requests, schedule API requests, and more.
-Click here for more information about Apipheny.
-There’s a 30-day free trial included.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Discord API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the top menu.
 In the add-ons menu, you should see Apipheny.
 Just click Apipheny > Import API to open the Apipheny sidebar in your Google Sheets.